Battle of Mount Tumbledown: Tumbledown defenders

 At the time of the battle, Marine Teniente de Navio Eduardo Villarraza's N Company was stationed on Tumbledown, Mount William was occupied by O Company of the Marine battalion, commanded by Marine Captain Ricardo Quiroga.
-In reserve behind N Company was B Company of the 6th Army Regiment, under Major Oscar Ramón Jaimet, M Company, led by Marine Captain Rodolfo Oscar Cionchi, was stationed on Sapper Hill.
+In reserve behind N Company was B (Bravo) Company of the 6th Army Regiment, under Major Oscar Ramón Jaimet, M Company, led by Marine Captain Rodolfo Oscar Cionchi, was stationed on Sapper Hill.

 Early moves

 On the morning of 13 June, the Scots Guards were moved by helicopter from their position at Bluff Cove to an assembly area near Goat Ridge, west of Mount Tumbledown.
 The British plan called for a diversionary attack south of Mount Tumbledown by a small number of the Scots Guards, assisted by the four light tanks of the Blues and Royals, while the main attack came as a three-phase silent advance from the west of Mount Tumbledown.

 In the first phase, G company would take the western end of the mountain.
 In the second phase, Left Flank (company) would pass through the area taken by G company to capture the centre of the summit.
 In the third phase, Right Flank would pass through Left Flank to secure the eastern end of Tumbledown.

 A daytime assault was initially planned but was postponed at the British battalion commander's request.
 In a meeting with his company commanders, the consensus was that the long uphill assault across the harsh ground of Tumbledown would be suicidal in daylight.

 The British 'softening up' bombardment began at 7:30 local time, Major Jaimet later recalled:

 I heard the cries of the wounded calling for their comrades, twelve men wounded before nightfall.
 We thought we had suffered before, but what luxury and comfort compared to this.

 During the battle, the 5th Marines Command Post took five direct hits, but Commander Robacio emerged unscathed.